jenesis/jenesis/README.md

 This is pretty much the same terms as AL2 for software but I'm free for suggestions on documentation licensing :-)

+#### Project name
+Jenesis is a pun of the "Tree of Life" from the "Book of Genesis" and the typical Java J-beginning project names.
+The "tree of life" is common a symbol for knowledge but as a tree it also stands for stableness (stability) and a long life.

+Additionally if a tree grows more branches will come up and so goes to any application.
+Those branches need to be tested and for a distributed or scalable application it means the bigger it get over time, by acquiring the more users for example, the more nodes you eventually will have.
+Even those needs to be tested to make sure scaling works for your case and here we are on Jenesis again.

 #### Description
 This is a fast written, mindmap-alike list of thoughts / ideas.
 At the moment this is not meant to be complete or all those things have to be implemented.